Colonneh Lodge Ordeals

 - Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

 The registration fee includes the cost of the Ordeal, current year lodge dues, lodge flap (patch), OA sash, OA handbook, meals and Brotherhood sash (eligible to receive six months after completing Ordeal).
 Note that some Ordeals are two days, and some are three days.

 There is no onsite registration.
-Anyone who shows up onsite without pre-registering will be turned away at the gate for health and safety reasons.
-About a week before the Ordeal, information will be sent to Candidates to the email account provided in the election results through Lodgemaster, the lodge membership management system, not from the email entered into Doubleknot.
+About a week before the Ordeal, information will be sent to candidates to the email account provided in the election results through Lodgemaster, the lodge membership management system (not to the email entered into the Ordeal registration - Doubleknot).